antronerds/r2-tutorials/original/R2Tutorials.md

 3. One can easily prepare this information in Excel and paste the selected columns into the large white paste box.
-Do take care that we use ‘.’ for decimal signs.
+Do take care that we use ï¿½.ï¿½ for decimal signs.
 After you pasted the dataset information, you make the selection for the cutoff option and subsequently press next.
 R2 will now calculate the kaplan method that you selected and display the result in an interactive image.